EPankratoff/React-Reddit/README.md

 - Utilized authentication with OAuth
 - Implemented routing
 - Used Axios client for Reddit Api requests
-- Implemented an endless feed of posts.
-Loading of new posts is interrupted on every third scroll
 - Used Controlled Components